 Visioning report: Staff is looking for a facilitator for the next retreat.
 This brought up the need to have somebody with background in this type of process to create a solid plan and framework with the work going forward.
 May need to be pushed to March to find the right fit and availability.

-Possibility of addressing specific issues/questions during board meetings.
+> Walt, Steve, Les to draft a list of issues for review by the BoD and for potential discussion at either the retreat or BoD meetings as appropriate and as agreed upon;

 7:30 Public Comment

 None